NetPanorama: A Declarative Grammar for Network Construction, Transformation, and Visualization

-\minifig{networks}\textbf{\textsc{Network construction}} creates (in-memory) data structures for a network, its nodes, links, and their respective attributes.
-This data structure can then be used to calculate metrics, layouts, and clusters as well as to execute graph-specific queries such as finding common neighbors and paths between nodes.
-Network construction is easy and in cases where nodes and links are already clearly defined in the input data file format (e.g., for Pajek or GraphML files).
-However, when a network is constructed from data tables, the rows and columns can be mapped to nodes, links, and attributes in different ways, and which mapping is of most interest to an analyst can change over during the course of network exploration~\cite{NetworkBarriers}.
-The mapping can be described as a \textbf{network schema}, assigning network semantics to tables, rows, and columns (\autoref{fig:pipeline}-2).
-In \grammar{}, network construction is specified inside the \codeown{network} construct.
-This step allows to \textit{i)} use only a subpart of the data in a given network, \textit{ii)} create multiple networks from the same data, and \textit{iii)} create networks with great flexibility by combining multiple files.
-Our implementation models networks as arrays of node objects and an arrays of link objects.
-A link object stores references to the source and target node objects.
-An adjacency list structure is internally used to make some network queries and operations more efficient computationally.
+Once data tables or other formats are loaded, the \codeown{network} construct creates networks by defining the semantics of the data in terms of nodes, links, and their attributes.
+Since \ca{network} really is an array, \grammar{} can define as many networks as wanted, using the same data or parts of it.
+The network topology can then be used to calculate metrics and clusters (\autoref{sec:metrics}), layouts (\autoref{sec:layouts}) and graph-specific queries such as finding common neighbors and paths between nodes (\autoref{sec:transformations}).
+Network construction is trivial in cases where nodes and links are already clearly defined in the input data file format (e.g., for Pajek or GraphML files which can be directly loaded inside a \ca{network} construct rather than \ca{data}).
+In cases when a network is constructed from data tables, rows and columns in those tables need to be mapped to nodes, links, and attributes in different ways, either \textit{i)} using only a subpart of the data in a given network (or tables), \textit{ii)} creating multiple networks from the same data, and \textit{iii)} creating networks from multiple input files (including tables).
+If only one table is imported, a \texttt{simpleNetworkSpec} maps column names to network attributes (\autoref{fig:spec-network}).
+If more than one table is used to create a network, a \texttt{complesNetworkSpec} defines nodes and links through the \codeown{yieldNodes} and \codeown{yieldLinks} constructs and assigns column semantics through \codeown{source\_id}, \codeown{target\_id} across multiple tables (\autoref{fig:spec-network}).